infinum/frontend-handbook/React/NextJs/ProjectStructure.md

 ├── src
 └── components
     ├── core
-    │   └── button
+    │   └── Button
-    │       ├── Button.tsx
+    │       ├── index.tsx
-    │       └── stories.tsx
     ├── admin
-    │   └── welcome-banner
+    │   └── WelcomeBanner
-    │       └── WelcomeBanner.tsx
+    │       └── index.tsx
-    ├── carousel
+    ├── AlbumsCarousel
-    │   └── Carousel.tsx
+    │   └── AlbumsCarousel.tsx
-    └── card
+    └── UserCard
-        └── Card.tsx
+        └── index.tsx
 ```

-With atomic design, we would completely separate all UI components and build them as a blocks of atoms, molecules and organisms (together with templates and pages for putting everything together at the end)
+With atomic design, we would completely separate all UI components and build them as a blocks of atoms, molecules and organisms (together with templates and pages for putting everything together at the end).

 ```
 src